turtlesec-no/turtlesec-no.github.io/working.md

 });
 </script>

+The pay for each employee is adjusted according to this system every year, no additional process is required.

 ### Pension

 TurtleSec pays the highest allowed amount for your pension ("innskuddspensjon"), measured in the [index regulated G value][3]